 The feature can be used as a free preview in 2021.
 The smart display does not utilise a camera and you can always opt out.
 Google says in the blog post that it will look to integrate Sleep Sense with Fitbit’s wellness features in the coming months.

-The Wellness section replaces the Sleep section that was introduced last November.
+The company is obviously upping its efforts on the health front.
+In January this year, the search giant introduced a new Wellness section for Google Assistant.
+This replaces the Sleep section that was unveiled last November.
 Hence Sleep is the only metric that is currently available.

-All of this will be gathered from health and fitness devices and shown on compatible smart displays.
+All the data is gathered from health and fitness devices and shown on compatible smart displays.
 The virtual assistant shows a range of available devices.
-You’ll be able to control which of these will proactively show the data.
+You are able to control which of these will proactively show the data.